schristofo/tubeProject/README.md

 ## Compile

-Use the gcc compiler to compile the project.
+Download and use the gcc compiler to compile the project.
 Depending on your operating system, type the following to compile:

 #### Linux:
 ```bash